jamalmoir/PyBlogit/README.md

 the gap within linux.

-Most linux-compatible desktop blogging clients are innactive and no longer beign developed, often no longer working properly.
+Most linux-compatible desktop blogging clients are innactive and no longer being developed, often no longer working properly.

 This project was born by a personal need for such software.